velopert/velofolio/README.md

 MariaDB is used for the database.
 Server is currently running on AWS.

+#### Scripts

+- `yarn sync-db`: Sync TypeORM Entity with Database.
+Make sure you setup ormconfig.json before running this script.
+- `yarn init`: Initializes asset type.
+You have to run this script after syncing your database.
+- `yarn syncbot`: Downloads historical data and stock information.
+Input file is server/src/sync/tickers/stocks.txt.
+Check the README.md of the tickers directory.

 ## Datasets

 Historical prices / Stock information is provided from https://financialmodelingprep.com/